nxg-org/rust_astar/README.md

 We're rather dumb right now, however, so don't expect anything working for the next few days.

 ### Checklist:
-- Generic PathSolver layout (mostly done)
+- Generic PathSolver layout (generic to the max!)
-- AStar implementation (untested, but should work, might have memory leaks not sure yet)
+- AStar implementation (untested, but we don't make mistakes)
 - Proper implementation (world environment and what-not) [not done]